daze-events/infrastructure/README.md

 ## 4. 🗄️ Container Image Registry

-For more info about where we store container iages, refer to [this Confluence document](https://daze-events.atlassian.net/l/c/sq707EBu).
+For more info about where we store container images, refer to [this Confluence document](https://daze-events.atlassian.net/l/c/sq707EBu).

 ## 5. 🤖 Technologies Stack